cbdevnet/pt1230/README.txt

 bitmap (A standard X11 application, package x11-apps in Debian) and its helper application bmtoa can be used for quickly creating bitmaps fit to be used with the bitmap mode of the interface.

+The GIMP has the capabilities to export it's projects as X Bitmap Files (xbm), which can also be read by bmtoa and thus used as input to the interface.

 Protocol
 --------